Esplugues de Llobregat

 Esplugues de Llobregat (/ca/) is a municipality of the Barcelona metropolitan area.
 Formerly in the Barcelonès, since 1990 it has been part of the comarca of Baix Llobregat.
-During recent decades Esplugues has evolved from a predominantly industrial town to a more diverse service area, preserving, however, its cultural and historical identity.
+During recent decades, Esplugues has evolved from a predominantly industrial town to a more diverse service area while still preserving its cultural and historical identity.

-It is known for its characteristic old quarter, the only one in the Baix Llobregat area with such evocative and romantic areas.
-The winding Carrer de Montserrat goes through the sprawling architectural complex built between 1968 and 2017 by sculptor Xavier Corberó.
-The mansion of Can Cortada was home to the Baron Maldà, author of Calaix de Sastre, the most representative work of Catalan literature of the late 18th century.
-Esplugues holds a remarkable natural area with parks and green spaces such as the Park of Solidarity, the Park of Torrents and the Can Vidalet Park.
-From the mountain of Sant Pere Màrtir, it is possible to enjoy a picturesque viewpoint of the entire town.
+Esplugues de Llobregat is known for its hitoric quarter, one of the oldest urban areas in the Baix Llobregat comarca.
+The Carrer de Montserrat runs through the architectural complex created by sculptor Xavier Corberó between 1968 and 2017.
+The Can Cortada manor house was the residence of Rafael d'Amat i de Cortada, Baron of Maldà, author of Calaix de Sastre, an important work of late 18th-century Catalan literature.
+The municipality also contains several parks and green spaces, including Parc de la Solidaritat, Parc dels Torrents and Parc de Can Vidalet.
+Sant Pere Màrtir, located within Collserola range, overlooks the municipality and the surrounding area.

-The German School of Barcelona and the American School of Barcelona are located in town and attract wealthy expatriate families.
-Due to its proximity to the Camp Nou stadium, many famous footballers reside in Esplugues, such as Gerard Piqué, Andrés Iniesta, and Dani Alves, as well as the motorcycle racer Sete Gibernau, the former World Number 1 tennis player Arantxa Sánchez, and other personalities in Spanish showbiz.
+The German School of Barcelona, La Miranda, the Highlands School and the American School of Barcelona are located in town and attract wealthy expatriate families.
+Due to its proximity to the Camp Nou stadium, many famous people reside in Esplugues, including the footballers Gerard Piqué, Andrés Iniesta, Lamine Yamal, and Dani Alves, the motorcycle racer Sete Gibernau, and the former World Number 1 tennis player Arantxa Sánchez.

 City connection

-Esplugues de Llobregat has an excellent road network, being connected to the highways B-20 and B-23, the N-340 road, and its location right across from the Avinguda Diagonal, the most important avenue in Barcelona.
-The city resides 11 km away from the Airport of Barcelona, it is 13 km away from the port of Barcelona, and 10 km away to the Catalan capital downtown.
+Esplugues de Llobregat is connected to the highways B-20 and B-23, the N-340 road, and its location right across from the Avinguda Diagonal, an avenue in Barcelona.
+The city resides 11 km away from the Airport of Barcelona, it is 13 km away from the port of Barcelona, and 10 km away from the Catalan capital downtown.

 It is linked to Barcelona through the following bus lines: 57, 63, 67, 68, 157, metropolitan buses, and T1, T2 and T3 Trambaix lines.
 The only metro station in the area is Can Vidalet, on the L5 line.
 Two other stops are under construction and will be opened in 2018.